Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: From discrete to continuous experiments

 \section{From discrete to continuous experiments}

-\begin{proof}[Proof of Theorem \ref{theo1}] To establish Le Cam equivalence, we give a constructive proof to transfer observations in $\mathcal{E}_0$ to the continuous-time model $\mathcal{E}_1$ and the other way round.
-We bound the Le Cam distance by estimates for the squared Hellinger distance between Gaussian measures and refer to Section \textbf{A.1} in \cite{reiss} for information on Hellinger distances between Gaussian measures and bounds with the Hilbert-Schmidt norm.
-The crucial difference here is that linear interpolation is carried out for non-synchronous irregular observation schemes.
+\begin{pf*}{Proof of Theorem~\ref{theo1}} To establish Le Cam equivalence, we give a constructive proof to transfer observations in $\mathcal{E}_0$ to the continuous-time model $\mathcal{E}_1$ and the other way round.
+We bound the Le Cam distance by estimates for the squared Hellinger distance between Gaussian measures and refer to Section {A.1} in \cite{reiss} for information on Hellinger distances between Gaussian measures and bounds with the Hilbert--Schmidt norm.
+The crucial difference here is that linear interpolation is carried out for nonsynchronous irregular observation schemes.
 Consider the linear B-splines or hat functions

-Define $b_i^l(t):=b_{i,n_l}(F_l(t)),1\le i\le n_l,1\le l\le d$, which are warped spline functions satisfying $b_{i_1}^l(t^{(l)}_{i_2})=\delta_{i_1,i_2}$.
+Define $b_i^l(t):=b_{i,n_l}(F_l(t)),1\le i\le n_l,1\le l\le d$, which are warped spline functions satisfying $b_{i_1}^l(t^{(l)}_{i_2})=\delta _{i_1,i_2}$.
 A centered Gaussian process $\hat{Y}$ is derived from linearly interpolating each component of $Y$: